sledilnik/website/README.md

 ### Staging

-[Stagging environment](https://github.com/sledilnik/website/deployments/activity_log?environment=stagging) is deployed on every push to `master` (if tests pass and build is successful).
+[Staging environment](https://github.com/sledilnik/website/deployments/activity_log?environment=staging) is deployed on every push to `master` (if tests pass and build is successful).

 Workflow `.github/workflows/stage.yml` is responsible for deployment.